-Businesses should promote the wellbeing of all employees
+Businesses should promote the well-being of all employees

 The Company focuses on ensuring the well-being of all its employees, safety and good health which is extremely important to the Company.
-The Company believes that employee well being is imperative to achieve profitable growth.
-Employee well being is sought to be promoted by the following:-
+The Company believes that well-being of the employees is imperative to achieve profitable growth.
+Employees well-being is sought to be promoted by the following:-

-- 1) Well defined pay structure as per Indian norms. - 2) Job placement as per competency and job requirement - 3) Carefully designed performance appraisal system for advancement, rewards and incentives - 4) Timely identification of training needs and imparting requisite training. - 5) Dependent family members covered under health insurance scheme - 6) Strict prohibition of employment of child labour - 7) Documented policy on Prevention / Prohibition & Redressal of Sexual Harassment of Women at the Workplace. - 8) Periodic health check-up of employees. - 9) Emergency Medical assistance at plant site. - 10) Financial assistance by way of loans for medical / housing / children's education / marriage.
+- 1) Well defined pay structure as per Indian norms. - 2) Job placement as per competency and job requirement. - 3) Carefully designed performance appraisal system for advancement, rewards and incentives. - 4) Timely identification of training needs and imparting requisite training. - 5) Dependent family members covered under health insurance scheme. - 6) Strict prohibition of employment of child labour. - 7) Documented policy on Prevention/Prohibition & Redressal of Sexual Harassment of Women at the Workplace. - 8) Periodic health check-up of employees. - 9) Emergency Medical assistance at plant site. - 10) Financial assistance by way of loans for medical/housing/children's education/marriage.

-The Company had total 351 permanent employees as on 31-03-2020 including 20 women staff.
-The Company also hired contractual work-force for various ancillary and other activities whenever required and about 251 persons including about 13 women were engaged in such services.
+The Company had total 361 permanent employees as on 31-03-2021 including 23 women staff.
+The Company also hired contractual work-force for various ancillary and other activities whenever required and about 204 persons including about 12 women were engaged in such services.

-The Company has a recognised trade union at its manufacturing locations in Maharashtra and most of the eligible employees are members of the recognised employee union.
+The Company has a recognized trade union at its manufacturing locations in Maharashtra and most of the eligible employees are members of the recognized employee union.